hetu-project/hetu-bridges/README.md

 ## 🛠️ How to Use
 Step-by-Step Guide:

-    🔗 Connect Wallet:
+- 🔗 Connect Wallet:

     Connect your Ethereum or other compatible blockchain wallet.

-    🪙 Select Token:
+- 🪙 Select Token:

     Choose the token you wish to transfer and the target chain.

-    🚀 Initiate Transaction:
+- 🚀 Initiate Transaction:

     Enter the recipient address and amount, then initiate the cross-chain transfer.

-    ✅ Confirm Transaction:
+- ✅ Confirm Transaction:

     Confirm the transaction in your wallet and wait for the cross-chain bridge to process it.

-    🎉 Completion:
+- 🎉 Completion:

     Once the transaction is complete, the tokens will appear on the target chain.

-📚 Additional Resources

-    Hetu Bridge Documentation

-    ERC-7683 Standard

-    Cross-Chain Interoperability Guide